Guidelines for Submission

 - The Rosicrucian Digest occasionally uses quotations by famous scientists, philosophers, and other scholars, typically illustrating the theme of the paper.
 If you can identify one or two such quotations that lend impact to your paper, please include them on separate pages.

-- To submit your paper, please e-mail it as a MS Word or RTF file, compatible with an IBM-compatible PC, to Editor-in-Chief.
+- To submit your paper, please email it as a MS Word attachment to Editor-in-Chief.
+Include a brief cover letter in the text of the email.
 Normally it will not be necessary to submit a printed copy of your material in addition to the electronic copy.
 If after receiving the electronic copy, the Rosicrucian Digest Editorial Staff determines that a printed copy is needed (for example, to resolve formatting issues), we will so advise you.

 Call To Artists